martinh726/fifa-world-cup-predictor/README.md

 - Win probability timeline chart that builds up as the match progresses
 - Falls back to today's scheduled matches with pre-match predictions when no game is live

-### 📡 Live Tracker
+### Live Tracker

 - All played 2026 WC matches synced from the API every 5 minutes (no manual refresh needed)
+- Auto-refresh toggle with color-coded sync timestamp
-- Current group standings with points, goal difference, and goals scored
+- Current group standings with points, goal difference, goals scored, and qualification status indicators (through / eliminated / in contention)
-- **Live bracket** — visualizes every knockout match (R32 through Final) resolved from actual results; matches already decided show the confirmed winner, upcoming slots display the current group leader with a `*` while the group stage is ongoing
+- Live bracket — visualizes every knockout match (R32 through Final) resolved from actual results; matches already decided show the confirmed winner, upcoming slots display the current group leader with a `*` while the group stage is ongoing
+- Upcoming matches panel with kick-off times and pre-match win probabilities
+- Goal stats panel: total goals, goals per game, top scorers, and best defenses
+- Full schedule view for the next 30 days
 - Manual result entry for matches not yet in the dataset
 - Injury / suspension override panel wired into every prediction

+### Team Focus

+Follow a single team throughout the tournament:

+- Hero header with flag, group, and Elo rating
+- Group standing table with the focus team highlighted
+- All WC 2026 results for the team (color-coded wins/draws/losses)
+- Stage-by-stage advancement odds bar chart (R32 through Champion)
+- Predicted bracket path — shows likely opponents and win probabilities at each stage
+- Next match section with kick-off time and pre-match win probability

 ## Setup